darrenldl/blockyarchive/README.md

 ## Goals
 As rsbx is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance.

-And also since I don't have a lot of time outside of holidays, modularity and ease of maintenance will be of high priority during development as well so I can keep maintaining rsbx in future.
+Modularity and ease of maintenance will be of high priority during development as well for easy maintenance in future.

 ## Compared to osbx
 rsbx will be using the same test suite for the core functionalities, and should share largely the same command line interface, with differences due to different designs of the libraries.